High-Tech 'RoboGlove' Saves Major League Hands

 Players behaving in true macho-man fashion -- shaking the pain out of their hand, rubbing it and trotting to first base despite an injury -- didn't set right with longtime bat manufacturer Jack Kasarjian.

 Seven figures of research and development dollars later, his new batting glove sold out its first production batch and snared a crop of orders from big-league players.

-"I make bats, so I'm focused on watching hitters," says Kasarjian, whose company is based in Camarillo, Calif.
-"I see hitters getting hit in the hand, hit in the wrist and in some cases their careers aren't the same," he says, citing the examples of Nomar Garciaparra and Doug Mientkiewicz.
+"I make bats, so I'm focused on watching hitters," said Kasarjian, whose company is based in Camarillo, Calif.
+"I see hitters getting hit in the hand, hit in the wrist and in some cases their careers aren't the same," he said, citing the examples of Nomar Garciaparra and Doug Mientkiewicz.

 "Most Important Asset"

 "The hands and the wrist are everything in baseball," Kasarjian says.
 "Focus on players' most important asset."

 But Kasarjian, who had run X-Bats, the No. 2 bat manufacturer with 350 pro clients, didn't want to come out with a "me, too" product.
 He also wanted to leverage the bat company's good will for other products, so he came up with the idea of a protective batting glove that would be an upgrade to gloves that merely protect from blisters and provide a better grip on the bat.

 XProTeX comes in three models.
 Top of the line is the $80 Raker with maximum hand and wrist protection.
 The mid-range model is $50, and an entry-level glove goes for $35.

 The products mark the first fruits of an alliance between Kasarjian and longtime motocross and extreme sports protective gear manufacturer Eddie Cole.
 Approached nearly three years ago, Cole was sold on the concept, but the partners found some players initially reluctant.